- Edited by Dianne Dredge, Aalborg University, Denmark and John Jenkins, Southern Cross University, Australia

 Contents: Preface; New spaces of tourism planning and policy, Dianne Dredge and John Jenkins; Tourism planning and policy: historical development and contemporary challenges, Dianne Dredge, John Jenkins and Michelle Whitford; Stories of practice, Dianne Dredge, John Jenkins and Michelle Whitford; Tourism, trams and local government policy making in Christchurch: a longitudinal perspective, Douglas G. Pearce; Tourism planning, community engagement and policy innovation in Ucluelet, British Columbia, Oksana Grybovych, Delmar Hafermann and Felice Mazzoni; Development on Kangaroo Island: the controversy over Southern Ocean Lodge, Freya Higgins-Desbiolles; Neoliberal urban entrepreneurial agendas, Dunedin stadium and the Rugby World Cup: or 'if you don't have a stadium, you don't have a future', C. Michael Hall and Sandra Wilson; Local government entrepreneurship in tourism development: the case of the Hurunui district, New Zealand, Michael C. Shone; 'Huelva, the light': enlightening the process of branding and place identity development, Alfonso Vargas Sánchez and Dianne Dredge; The Mekong tourism dilemma: converging forces, contesting values, Polladach Theerapappisit; A participatory approach to planning using geographic information systems (GIS): a case study from Northeast Iceland, John S. Hull and Edward H. Huijbens; Factors affecting collaboration in destination marketing: the development of www.purenz.com, Sushma Bhat and Simon Milne; An integrated approach to tourism planning in a developing nation: a case study from Beloi (Timor-Leste), Leo X.C.
 Dutral, Robert J. Haworth and Manuela B. Taboada; How the use of power impacts on the relationship between protected area managers and tour operators, Aggie Wegner and Jim Macbeth; The introduction of tourism destination management organisations in Hungary; top-down meets bottom-up, Alan Clarke and Ágnes Raffay; Why cluster?
 Text and sub-text in the engagement of tourism development policies with the cluster concept, Adi Weidenfield, Allan M. Williams and Richard W. Butler; Conclusions, Dianne Dredge and John Jenkins; Index.

-About the Editor: Dianne Dredge, Associate Professor, Tourism Planning and Policy, Southern Cross University, Australia and John Jenkins, Professor and Head of School, Tourism and Hospitality Management, Southern Cross University, Australia
+About the Editor: Dianne Dredge is Professor in the Department of Culture and Global Studies, Aalborg University, Denmark and John Jenkins, Professor and Head of School, Tourism and Hospitality Management, Southern Cross University, Australia

 Reviews: 'This ground-breaking collection provides important new contributions to understanding the tensions and struggles of tourism policy and planning.
 Its focus on story-telling is especially innovative.
 This is the clearest and most thought-provoking set of chapters so far on these issues.
 Read it and grow wiser about the politics and planning of tourism.'